Time viewer: Entertainment

 The 1926 novel The Vicarion by Gardner Hunting is an early example of time viewers being used for entertainment; in the story, moments from history are shown in movie theaters to great public interest.
 Baxter compares the in-story effects on society, where "mass addiction to this vibrant spectacle quickly overtakes the public", to the later real-world advent of the television.
-This theme recurs in the 1947 short story "E for Effort" by T. L. Sherred, though in that story the public is unaware that the films are not conventional movie productions.
+This theme recurs in the 1947 novelette "E for Effort" by T. L. Sherred, though in that story the public is unaware that the films are not conventional movie productions.

 Privacy and espionage

 A number of works explore the implications of being capable of remotely viewing the recent past—potentially as recent as less than a second ago—on privacy.
 In the 1956 short story "The Dead Past" by Isaac Asimov, its use is suppressed by the government for this reason.
 In the 1972 fix-up novel Other Days, Other Eyes by Bob Shaw, particles of the slow glass that captures images are spread all over to enable mass surveillance.
 The 1976 short story "I See You" by Damon Knight posits that the complete loss of privacy resulting from universal access to a time viewer would usher in a utopia free from deceit and embarrassment.

 Espionage applications appeared early; in the 1926 short story "The Time Eliminator" by pseudonymous author "Kaw", the United States government uses a time viewer to spy on a meeting of foreign leaders.
-The realization that it can be put to this use triggers war to ensure that it does not in the 1947 short story "E for Effort" by T. L. Sherred.
+The realization that it can be put to this use triggers war to ensure that it does not in the 1947 novelette "E for Effort" by T. L. Sherred.

 The implication that just as we are watching the past, people in the future are surely watching us is explored in the 1951 short story "Operation Peep" by John Wyndham.
 In order to regain privacy, people eventually resort to shining bright lights to effectively blind the future onlookers.
 In the 1953 short story "The Parasite" by Arthur C. Clarke, the realization that he is constantly being watched by a future being eventually drives a man to suicide.
 The intensity of observation from the future is measured in the 1981 short story "The Final Days" by David Langford to gauge an individual's importance to the world of the future.